JadhavSwati1999/Working-with-file/README.md

 - **vi**

-Vi is a editor in which there are four modes
+Vi is a editor in which there are four modes.

 1. **Normal/default/command mode**
 2. **Insertion mode**